yard

 In colder areas like zone 3 through zone 5, early spring planting lets roots grow before summer heat.
 Fall works too, as long as soil is still workable and you have 6–8 weeks before the ground freezes.

-Milder regions such as zone 7 gardens and zone 8 yards often get better results from fall planting.
+Milder regions such as zone 7 and zone 8 often get better results from fall planting.
 Cool air and warm soil mean roots grow without the stress of blazing summer sun.

 Very warm spots in zone 9 and zone 10 can also plant in winter, avoiding the hottest months.
 Just keep water on new roots during dry spells.